ipnz/Docs/Policies/ModernSchools.md

 Currently being used by "Pioneer Educator" - teachers who are recognised by their peers as having an innovative and engaging use of technology in the classroom - all teachers are [expected to have access](http://techday.com/educate/news/pioneer-educators-dive-into-n4ls-pond/184033/) by the end of the year.

+#### 3.4.3 Trialling new ideas

-**3.4.3        Trialling new ideas:** Many ideas are being tested in New Zealand.
+Many ideas are being tested in New Zealand.
 For example, educators are watching progress at the [**Hobsonville Point Schools**](http://www.hobsonvillepoint.school.nz/) in Auckland, which are new primary and secondary schools taking modern approaches to meet the need for change in teacher practice.

 Claire Amos, a teacher there, [writes](http://www.teachingandelearning.com/2014/03/realising-future-of-nz-education-open.html?m=1)that they are looking at delivering secondary education "in increasingly authentic and engaging ways, offering up a programme that addresses a desire to develop both personal and academic excellence through a mixture of specialised learning (in both integrated and single subject modules), learning hubs, project learning and a generous serving of MyTime.